Aubin9/iLearn_React-vite_.ts_Vid/react_pro_WICON/README.md

 - understanding the state hook: react updates state asynchronously, state is stored outside of components, use hooks at the top level of your component
 - choosing the state structure

+## Building Forms

+- React Hook forms for managing hook state
+- zod for data validation: npm i zod npm i react-hook npm i @hookform/resolvers

+## Connecting the frontend to the backend

+- understand the effect hook: to execute a piece of code after a component is rendered.
+Make a pure component is to make the code rum the same output when make call of it
+- Effect Dependencies
+- Effect Clean Up